wardm5/GitHub_Analytics_Project/README.md

 TBD

 ## MVP
 The minimum viable product for this would be a website which displays statistics regarding the candidate.
-This includes but is not limited to pie charts of languges used, commit analysis, and percentile analysis.
+This includes but is not limited to pie charts of languages used, commit analysis, and percentile analysis.
+This section will be updated as the project progresses.

 ## Stretch Goals